awltech/org.parallelj.studio/README.md

 About
 -----

-ParallelJ-Studio is a part of the ParallelJ project corresponding to the Eclipse plug-ins part. ^M It contains the graphical editor, but also the code generator and the ParallelJ metamodel. ^M$ More information can be found on our website: http://www.parallelj.org$
+ParallelJ-Studio is a part of the ParallelJ project corresponding to the Eclipse plug-ins part.
+It contains the graphical editor, but also the code generator and the ParallelJ metamodel.
+More information can be found on our website: http://www.parallelj.org$

 Sources